No restrictions for tourists.

 Visa applications: if positive status declared, applicant is subject to health requirement assessment.

 UNAIDS reports that Australia has made reforms to its migration health assessment requirements and procedures, including an annual increase to the “significant cost threshold”, the elimination of the cost assessment related to health services for humanitarian visa applicants and improvement to increase the transparency of the health assessment process.
 Also, it has been confirmed that a HIV pilot programme for African student visa applicants was officially discontinued in 2011.

-HIV testing for long term visa applicants remains in force.
+HIV testing for permanent visa applicants remains in force.
 People living with HIV are treated similarly to other people with chronic health conditions and disabilities during the country’s immigration health assessment process.
 Applications for visas from people living with HIV will be assessed against criteria applying to anyone with a chronic health condition.

 Applicants for visas to visit or migrate to Australia are required to meet certain health requirements.
 These help ensure that: